natura-cosmeticos/natds-js/packages/web/README.md

 ## Contributing

-Read our [contributing guide](../../CONTRIBUTING.md) to learn abot our development process, how to propose new components, and how to build and test your changes to Natura Design System components for React web.
+Read our [contributing guide](../../CONTRIBUTING.md) to learn about our development process, how to propose new components, and how to build and test your changes to Natura Design System components for React web.

 ## Changelog